These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 To get the most from bench presses, you should adjust your rep and set scheme to match your training goals.

-For strength, focus your efforts on sets of 1-5 reps using heavyweights.
+For strength, focus on sets of 1-5 reps with heavyweights.

 Rest 3-5 minutes between sets to ensure you can give each set your best effort.

-For muscle hypertrophy or growth, do sets of 6-12 reps using heavy to moderate weights.
+For muscle hypertrophy (growth), do sets of 6-12 reps with heavy to moderate weights.

 You should rest 60-90 seconds between sets.

-To increase muscular endurance, do sets of 13-20 reps using light weights, resting only 30-60 seconds between sets.
+Do 13-20 reps using light weights to increase muscular endurance, resting only 30-60 seconds between sets.

-If you want to build a better than an average bench press, consider bench pressing twice a week, using different bench press variations and different set and rep schemes.
+If you want to build a better-than-average bench press, consider bench pressing twice a week, using different bench press variations and different set and rep schemes.

 For example: